Hundreds in Craigton, Glasgow struggle to find the right help for alcohol or drug addiction.

 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

-Abbeycare admissions team can advise on options that suit your needs.
+Our admissions team can advise on what options are available.

-Our clinical team are ready to help you start the journey.
+Our clinic team are ready to help you get started.

 The only thing left is - are you ready?

 To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.